Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Model

-We distinguish two types of sources: $\mathcal{I}_\text{signal} \subseteq \mathcal{I}$ and $\mathcal{I}_\text{relay} \subseteq \mathcal{I}$.
-A \emph{signal source} in \MSP, contributes only partially to block value---for example, a centralized exchange providing price information which can be arbitraged in on-chain venues.
-A \emph{relay source} in \SSP, by contrast, solely determines the value of the proposed block, as in MEV-Boost relays that deliver builder-constructed blocks directly to proposers.
-Formally, let $V_I(t)$ denote the value available from source $I$ at elapsed time $t$ within a slot, capturing the dynamic evolution of extractable value~\cite{oz_time_2023,schwarz2023time,wahrstatter2023time}.
-For tractability, we model $V_{I}(t)$ as a deterministic linear function $V_{I}(t) = a_I t + b_I,$ where $a_I>0$ is the growth rate of extractable value\footnote{In practice, order flow may evolve non-linearly.
-For example, arbitrage opportunities may surge just before block proposal, following external price signals.} and $b_I>0$ is the initial value at the start of the slot, representing pending transactions accumulated since the previous block.\footnote{The initial value $b_I$ corresponds to the reward a proposer would earn if it released immediately, i.e., without delaying to play timing games.}
+Formally, let $V_I(t)$ denote the value available from source $I$ at elapsed time $t$ within a slot, capturing the temporal evolution of extractable value~\cite{oz_time_2023,schwarz2023time,wahrstatter2023time}.
+Motivated by empirical evidence that the value from a supplier is approximately linear~\cite{thiery2023bbp}, we model $V_I(t)$ as a deterministic linear function \(V_I(t) = a_I t + b_I,\) where $a_I > 0$ denotes the growth rate of extractable value and $b_I > 0$ is the initial value at the start of the slot, representing transactions accumulated since the previous block.\footnote{The initial value $b_I$ corresponds to the reward a proposer would obtain by releasing the block immediately, i.e., without delaying to exploit timing games.}

-\parhead{Strategy} We focus on two strategic choices available to a proposer in a slot: \begin{itemize} [topsep=2pt, itemsep=1pt, parsep=1pt, leftmargin=*] \item \emph{Timing:} The proposer chooses a block release time $\tau \in [0,\tau_{\text{cut}}]$, which affects both attestation success and utility. \item \emph{Migration:} Proposers may migrate between regions at cost $c$.
+\parhead{Strategy Space} We focus on two strategic choices available to a proposer in a slot: \begin{itemize} [topsep=2pt, itemsep=1pt, parsep=1pt, leftmargin=*] \item \emph{Timing:} The proposer chooses a block release time $\tau \in [0,\tau_{\text{cut}}]$, which affects both attestation success and utility. \item \emph{Migration:} Proposers may migrate between regions at a cost $c$.
 We model migration as instantaneous, justified by pre-synchronization of validator nodes across multiple regions. \end{itemize}